nkravi/milestone/README.md

 # milestone

->This App diplays a guntt chart on github milestone
+>This App diplays a guntt chart on github milestone.
->given user name and repository display a timeline
+>Given user name and repository display a timeline
 >of milestone (between created at and completed at)
 >demo url